Mikesch-mp/icingaweb2-module-grafana/doc/02-installation.md

  org_role = Viewer
 ```

+For API-Token access you need to create an API-Token with Grafana.
+See the [Grafana Docs](http://docs.grafana.org/tutorials/api_org_token_howto/#how-to-create-a-new-organization-and-an-api-token) on how to create one

 ### For 'direct' & 'iframe' mode

 You have to enable "Anonymous Auth" in grafana.ini and set default organization or users need